Gerstenhaber algebra structure on the Hochschild cohomology of quadratic string algebras: Hochschild cohomology groups

 The Hochschild cohomology groups of gentle algebras have already been computed in~\cite{L}, and these results have been expressed in terms of the derived invariant introduced by Avella-Alaminos and Geiss in~\cite{AAG}.
+As a consequence of our previous theorem, we recover the results in~\cite{L}.